 Canada plans to legalize the use of recreational marijuana next year, fulfilling a pledge from the elected Liberal government.
 The government has also pledged to install laws, technology, training and education to protect Canadians from the effects of drug-impaired drivers.
 The law to improve DUI legislation (OWI in Canada) is Bill C-46, scheduled for committee hearings in September, 2017.

 Bill C-46 contains several features that will improve OWI management, including the use of Drug Recognition … READ MORE

 Thanks to the efforts of DUID Victim Voices supporter Stephie Mager, Nevada has a DUID per se law that establishes legal limits for several drugs including methamphetamine, amphetamine, cocaine, heroin, LSD, marijuana, and phencyclidine (Angel Dust).
 The blood THC limit is 2 ng/ml, very close to the limits of quantification of most forensic toxicology laboratories.

 Monday, April 3, 2017 the Santa Fe New Mexican published Don’t regulate marijuana like alcohol, an op-ed co-authored with Barry Logan, PhD, and Stephen Talpins, JD.
 The thrust of the op-ed is that, since marijuana is unlike alcohol chemically and metabolically, an impairment-based per se limit like we have for alcohol just doesn’t work for marijuana’s THC.
-There is no scientific support for any THC per se limit.
-In particular, the 5 ng/ml THC … READ MORE
+Plus, the quantities ingested or smoked is nothing compared to the alcohol consumed when binge drinking or … READ MORE